-In Jonah, as in Joel, the people face destruction from YHWH (Jonah 3:4; Joel 2:11), and just like Joel, the prophet Jonah does not mention any sin, preaching only that destruction is imminent: "Forty days more and Nineveh will be overturned" (3:4).
+In Jonah, as in Joel, the people face destruction from YHWH (Jonah 3:4; Joel 2:11), and just like Joel, the prophet Jonah does not mention any sin, preaching only that destruction is imminent: "Forty days more and Nineveh will be over-turned" (3:4).
 In an interesting twist, it is the King of Nineveh who infers guilt from Jonah's prophecy of destruction, calling the people to turn from the generic "evil ways" and more specific "violence that is in their hand" (3:8).
-The King announces a fast (3:7); then commands that both humans and animals put on sackcloth, that everyone should cry out to YHWH, and that they should all turn (3:8)-all of which are acts of lamentation prescribed in Joel.
-46 YHWH then notices this act of repentance (עוב) 3:10) and, as Joel hopes (2:14, 18-27) but to
+The King announces a fast (3:7); then commands that both humans and animals put on sackcloth, that everyone should cry out to YHWH, and that they should all turn notices this act of repentance ( $\mathfrak{Muc}$ ) and, as Joel hopes (2:14, 18-27) but to